Category: Obesity

 What is the Gastric Band / LAP-Band?

 A Gastric Band, often referred to by the brand name LAP-BAND, is a hollow band made of special material that is placed around the upper portion of the stomach to create a small pouch.
+Placement of the band requires accessing the abdominal cavity to position the device around the stomach.
 The band is inflated with a saline solution, and increasing or decreasing the amount of this solution will tighten or loosen the size of the passage into the larger remainder of the stomach.

 The idea is to reduce the stomach’s capacity and limit the amount of food that can be consumed to achieve weight loss goals.
 This procedure does not require cutting, stapling, removing tissue, or rerouting intestines.
 The band is placed laparoscopically using small incision sites.
 In other words, it is a completely reversible procedure.